Dershowitz: Trump pursuing quid pro quo to help re-election is not impeachable

 "The president's lawyer actually argued today that a president is acting in the public interest if he believes it will help him get re-elected," the aide said.
 "Seriously.
 If President Trump's misconduct wasn't impeachable, then nothing is.
 Under this argument, even Richard Nixon wasn't impeachable."

-The House charged Trump with abusing his power by pushing Ukraine to announce those probes into Democrats while withholding hundreds of millions in aid and an official meeting for Ukrainian President Volodymyr Zelenskiy, contending that Trump did so in order to "cheat" in the upcoming presidential election.
+The House charged Trump with abusing his power by pushing Ukraine to announce investigations of Democrats while withholding hundreds of millions of dollars in aid and an White House official meeting for Ukrainian President Volodymyr Zelenskiy, contending that Trump did so to "cheat" in the coming election.

 Trump and his allies have denied any link between the withholding of aid and the investigations he sought.
-But earlier this week, The New York Times published details of former national security adviser John Bolton's unpublished manuscript that claimed Trump directly linked investigations and aid in an August discussion.
+But The New York Times this week published details of an unpublished manuscript by former national security adviser John Bolton, reporting that Bolton claimed that Trump directly linked investigations and aid in a discussion in August.
 Trump denies having done so.
 NBC News has not seen the manuscript or verified the claim.

-House Intelligence Committee Chairman Adam Schiff, D-Calif., was given the chance to respond to Dershowitz's argument, one he said he thought was providing "carte blanche" for such quid pro quos in the future.
-The lead House manager used a hypothetical scenario to make his point: What if in 2012 President Barack Obama told Russia that he would withhold aid to Ukraine only if they launched an investigation into his Republican challenger, Mitt Romney?
+House Intelligence Committee Chairman Adam Schiff, D-Calif., was given the chance to respond to Dershowitz's argument, which he said he thought would provide "carte blanche" for such quid pro quo deals in the future.
+Schiff, the lead House impeachment manager, used a hypothetical scenario to make his point: What if President Barack Obama had told Russia in 2012 that he would withhold aid to Ukraine unless it launched an investigation of his Republican challenger, Mitt Romney?

 "Do any of us have any question that Barack Obama would be impeached for that conduct?" he asked.

-Dershowitz, a retired Harvard law professor, said in a 1998 interview with CNN's Larry King regarding then-President Bill Clinton's impeachment that an impeachable offense "certainly doesn't have to be a crime if you have somebody who completely corrupts the office of president, and who abuses trust and who poses great danger to our liberty.
+Speaking in 1998 about the impeachment of President Bill Clinton, Dershowitz, a retired Harvard law professor, said in an interview with CNN's Larry King that an impeachable offense "certainly doesn't have to be a crime if you have somebody who completely corrupts the office of president and who abuses trust and who poses great danger to our liberty.
 You don't need a technical crime."

 Dershowitz disavowed those comments last week, tweeting: "To the extent therefore that my 1998 off-the-cuff interview statement suggested the opposite, I retract it.
 Scholars learn to adapt and even change old views as they do more research."